wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/66-report-by-permanent-heads.md

 ## ENERGY

   26. It was agreed to exchange information on all items on refinery product slates or energy sources coming on stream.
-It was agreed to examine the scope for further co-operation in R &amp; D projects,- consult on any energy problems having economic impact.
+It was agreed to examine the scope for further co-operation in R & D projects,- consult on any energy problems having economic impact.

 ## JOINT MARKETING ACTIVITIES